drew-tigera/AKSsetup/AKS_setup.md

 Please note values in angle brackets <YourValueHere> are meant to be replaced with your specific values.
 We use environment variables to facilitate this.

-# Installing Azure AKS with Azure Active Directory Integration
+# Installing Azure AKS with Azure Active Directory and Azure CNI Integration

 ### 1. Environment Vars